ordina-jworks/ordina-jworks.github.io/_posts/2017-11-23-Virtual-Reality.md

 It can go all the way from mostly real world with a bit of virtual world sprinkled on top to mostly virtual world with a few traces of the real world visible.
 With MR, as opposed to AR and AV, the real world and virtual world are aware and can interact with eachother!

+We see the term X-realities being used to describe any of the VR, AR, MR and any other realities.

 These terms are pretty vague and some have even changed meaning over the years.
 No need to think too much about these terms.